Voting Rights, Markov Chains, and Optimization by Short Bursts: Explanatory Models

 \section{Explanatory Models}

 We have shown in Section \ref{section:empirical} that short bursts outperform biased and unbiased random walks for maximizing the number of Gingles districts in Louisiana.
 In this section, we turn away from real-world data to simpler models to attempt to understand why this happens.
-We examine the effect of short bursts on the process of finding score outliers for simple random walks in one dimension and on other uncomplicated state spaces.
+We examine the effect of short bursts on the process of finding \oes with large scores for simple random walks in one dimension and on other uncomplicated state spaces.

 We begin by studying the simple random walk on $\mathbb{Z}$, and prove that short bursts and biased random walks are equivalent in expectation.
 We then examine a more realistic one-dimensional random walk where transition probabilities are not uniform, but depend on the current position: the farther from the origin a random walk is, the less likely it is to move away from the origin.
 Specifically, we consider a random walk on $\mathbb{Z}$ whose stationary distribution is approximately normal.
 In this case, short bursts do indeed outperform biased random walks.
+However, the effectiveness of short bursts strictly decreases as burst length increases, which is not what was observed in practice.
 Finally, we move beyond one dimension and consider random walks on a graph with a bottleneck.
-In this case, short bursts of moderate length outperform shorter bursts, as well as biased and unbiased random walks.
+In this case, many burst lengths perform similarly, with some moderate-length bursts even outperforming shorter bursts.

-Altogether, these results suggest short bursts of moderate length are most successful for Louisiana for two reasons.
+Altogether, these results suggest short bursts of a variety of lengths are successful for Louisiana for two reasons.
 First, short bursts are successful because the distribution of majority-minority districts is unimodal and approximately normal (Figure~\ref{fig:unbiased_results}, top).
-Second, short bursts of moderate length outperform biased random walks because there are small bottlenecks in the state space that can trap biased random walks but not (unbiased) short bursts.
+Second, rather than seeing the effectiveness of bursts strictly decrease with bursts length, many short bursts lengths perform similarly well because there are small bottlenecks in the state space that the unbiased bursts must overcome -- provided the burst length is large enough to overcome these bottlenecks, we see similar results for different burst lengths.